Get insider access

 4. Best Lower Mid-Range Smart Speaker

-Whether listening to the classics or the latest pop hits, you enjoy clear reproduction of voices and instruments thanks to the speaker's balanced sound.
+Whether listening to the classics or the latest pop hits, you can enjoy clear reproduction of voices and instruments thanks to the speaker's balanced sound.
 If you want a different sound, you can switch it up using its bass and treble adjustments in the Amazon Alexa app.
 However, there's a little less bass mixed in than the Sonos Era 100, so you don't hear as much rumble in bass-centric tunes.
 That said, if you don't like a lot of EDM and hip-hop, you won't notice much difference.
 For a more budget-friendly price, it offers a great performance.

 See our review